-- Preheat oven to 350F, thoroughly grease a 10-15" bundt pan with butter (or coconut oil) and lightly dust with flour.
+- Preheat oven to 350ºF.
+Thoroughly grease a 10-15″ bundt pan with butter (or coconut oil) and lightly dust with flour.
 Set aside.

-- In large bowl, using stand mixer with paddle attachment or electric hand mixer, cream together softened coconut oil, butter, and coconut sugar on medium-high speed.
-The coconut sugar takes a little longer to cream with the oil and butter, so make sure to cream about 2 minutes, until coconut sugar crystals are less noticeable.
+- In a large bowl using a stand mixer with paddle attachment or electric hand mixer, cream together softened butter, coconut oil and coconut sugar on medium-high speed.
+The coconut sugar takes a little longer to cream with the butter and oil, so make sure to cream about 2 minutes, until coconut sugar crystals are less noticeable.
 Scrape down the sides before the next step.

-- Add in your eggs, greek yogurt, orange juice, milk, and almond extract.
+- Add in eggs, greek yogurt, orange juice, milk, almond extract and orange extract (if using).
 Mix on low-medium speed, until evenly combined.

 - Add in your flour mixture and gently combine on low speed.
-Adding in batches if needed.
-Batter will be thick.
+Adding in batches as needed – batter will be thick.

-- Once cooled, gently bang pan on counter to loosen cake.
-Flip onto cooling rack.
-Place plate under cooling rack to catch glaze.
-In a zigzag pattern pour glaze over cake.
+- Once cooled, make glaze and pour over cooled cake.
 You may have reserve glaze that catches on the plate.
 I used this to go over the cake a second time.

 - Once glaze has set, about 15 minutes, slice and serve.

-*Depending on how thick or thin you want your glaze, start with 1 TBS or OJ, then add 1-2 more TBS of OJ if you want thinner.
+GLAZE – Depending on how thick or thin you want your glaze, start with 1 TBS of OJ, then add 1-2 more TBS of OJ if you want it thinner.